 - Hallux Rigidus (a form of arthritis)

-- And many more disease pathologies relating to arthropathy, gout etc.
+- And many more disease pathologies relating to arthritis, gout and acute injuries that cause a broken bone or compound fracture to the big toe.

 Shoes for big toe pain

 We’re not just talking fit here.
-If you haven’t got a perfectly fitting shoe (length, width and depth) then get that sorted straight away.
+But if you haven’t got a perfectly fitting shoe (length, width and depth) then get that sorted straight away.
 We know that when you wear shoes, your big toe pain can be increased or decreased depending on the shoe chosen.

 With the big toe joint, the midsole and outsole material can have a huge influence on the load going through the 1st MTPJ.
 Two features of shoes which will immediately reduce the peak (greatest) demands of the 1st MTPJ are;